 - Ho Yay: Kaffee and Ross.
 They seem to know each other pretty well and there's the whole scene with the former sucking on his doughnut-dust-covered finger while the latter stares him down.
 And then some of the final lines:

 Kaffee: And handsome too, didn't you think?

-- It Was His Sled: Colonel Jessep ordered the hazing that led to Santiago's death.
+- It Was His Sled: Colonel Jessup ordered the hazing that led to Santiago's death.

 - Jerkass Has a Point: Many viewers see Jessup's "you need me on that wall" argument as true.